clemak27/clemak27.github.io/content/cv/index.md

 I used to play quite a lot on Nintendo consoles when I was younger.
 Nowadays, when playing games, I mostly enjoy indie and older titles on my PC or my Steam Deck or whatever I bought in the last steam sale.
-My favorite genres are probably RPGs, old-school shooters, metroidvanias and some strategy games.
+My favorite genres are probably RPGs, old-school shooters, metroidvanias, soulslikes and some strategy games.

 As for multiplayer games, I spent way too many hours playing Guild Wars when I was a teenager (And I still regard it as one of my favorite games of all time).